We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

-Averting problems is the most sound approach to tree health.
+Averting problems is the most efficient approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around State Line.

-Another option – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
+Another possibility – again, long before reaching this point – is planting trees with similar appearance, yet much more resistance to insects and disease.
 Concolor firs and Norway spruces are alternatives to Colorado spruces.

-Insect pests pose serious dangers to residential trees.
+Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
-The lethal bronze birch borer goes after birches.
+The deadly bronze birch borer attacks birches.
 Linden borers mostly target lindens.

 The emerald ash borer has been a rude introduction for State Line homeowners.
 The Asian invasive has decimated ash trees across State Line and Wisconsin in recent years.

-Another invasive, the spotted lanternfly, is moving west after its discovery in Pennsylvania in 2014.
+Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Just as you wouldn’t miss visiting a doctor for years on end, don’t risk the well-being of your trees.
+Just as you wouldn’t miss visiting a doctor for years on end, don’t risk the health of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to State Line.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near State Line, WI